songpeng/helpothers/README.md

-# helpothers
+## Codes for helping others
-Some codes for helping others
+In this repository, the codes for helping or working with others are kept.